D4wnstar/aetherwisp/Electromagnetism/Electrodynamics/Useful results.md

 $$\mathbf{F}_\text{rad}=\frac{\mu_{0}q^{2}}{6\pi c}\dot{\mathbf{a}}$$
 ### Relativity
 **Postulates**
-1. The laws of physics are the same in all inertial [[frame of reference|frames of reference]].
+1. The laws of physics are the same in all inertial frames of reference.
-2. Light moves in the vacuum at a constant [[Speed of light|speed]] in all inertial frames of reference, and it is the maximum speed at which [[energy]] can propagate.
+2. Light moves in the vacuum at a constant speed in all inertial frames of reference, and it is the maximum speed at which energy can propagate.

 **Einstein velocity addition rule**
 $$v_{AC}=\frac{v_{AB}+v_{BC}}{1+v_{AB}v_{BC}/c^{2}},\qquad u'=\frac{u-v}{1-uv/c^{2}}$$